 Mostly I work in the evenings between about 8 p.m. and 1 a.m.
 At weekends I sometimes manage four or five hours in a day.
 Many nights and some weekends, I don’t write at all.
 Often I find that moving to a place with no computer, with only my writing book and a couple of different-coloured pens, can stimulate creativity.

 I usually write in long-hand, then transcribe to the computer.
 Looking at a computer screen as I write slows me down.
 The act of transcription to the screen later is enjoyable, and acts as an extra edit.

 My Istanbul thriller Palladium links a powerful, myth-flavoured opening set at the time of the Conquest of Istanbul in 1453 with a modern-day thriller introducing John Savage, thrown out of MI6 for gross misconduct.
-It was published by US publishers Immortal Works in May 2022.
+I wrote it between 2013 and 2021; it was published by US publishers Immortal Works in May 2022.

 More hotel stories

 A long-term project is my Seven Hotel Stories.
 I originally wrote them, and continue to write them, as annual birthday presents for my partner, who is a hotel general manager (GM).
 But after I had some terrific feedback, I published them (11 so far).
 You can download a complete free Hotel Story here, or read the first seven of them by clicking on the link below.

 Leigh Turner writing: the web-site